We’re looking at an earlier start time of 8:30am for 2018. This will be confirmed as soon as possible.

 The race runs along Centre Park Road to the third relay changeover on Victoria Road.

 From here, it joins the city’s South Link Road (N27) for a short distance to run into Turner’s Cross.

-The South Link Road will start reopening for traffic from 1pm so aim to be past this point by then.
-Again, this is ample time at a moderate walking pace.
+The South Link Road will start reopening for traffic from 12.30pm so aim to be past this point by then.

 Through Ballyphehane, the course changes this year.
 Instead of continuing up Lower Friars Walk, you’ll turn right onto Connolly Road.
 Continuing up to the north perimeter of Tory Top Park, you’ll turn left alongside the park and onto Reendowney and onto Pouladuff Road and the Lough to Hartland’s Avenue.

 Via Dorgan’s Avenue, you’ll turn left onto Magazine Road, right onto St Francis’, left onto College Road and right onto Orchard Road.
 Crossing on Farranlea Road, you’ll reach the Model Farm Road (R608) and the final relay changeover at Kenley.